YitingQu/yitingqu.github.io/_pages/about.md

 ======
 - Machine Learning Privacy and Security
 - Misuses of Text-to-Image Models
-- Applications of Multimodal Models on Hateful Memes
+- Applications of Multimodal Models in Studying Hateful Memes

 Publications
 ======